Q: Should I be concerned about how much personal information is required for enrollment in the exchanges?

 A: No. You’re not required to provide any information that wasn’t either already disclosed to the IRS when you file your taxes, or already disclosed to health insurance carriers when you applied for pre-ACA policies.

 To determine subsidy eligibility, the exchanges require you to provide income information.
-If you know you don’t qualify for a subsidy, some exchanges will let you skip the income questions.
+If you know you don’t qualify for a subsidy, the exchange will let you skip the income questions.
 But even if you have to complete them, the information you’ll be providing will be far less extensive than what the IRS already has from your tax returns.

 As a result, the personal information disclosed when you enroll in the exchanges is less extensive than individual health insurance applications required in the past, and the financial disclosures are part of the data that the government already has via the IRS.